 No. Approximately 20 per cent of pedestrian collisions in playground zones occur between 6 and 9 p.m.
 School may be out at 3:30 p.m. but school gyms, classrooms, and other facilities are often used in the evenings for community sports and extracurricular activities.
 Also, as days get shorter, it becomes increasingly difficult for motorists to see pedestrians, particularly in the evenings.
 Slowing down to 30 km/h in playground zones helps everyone stay safe.

-I would like a Playground Zone or School Zone in my area, how can I get one?
+I would like a Playground Zone in my area, how can I get one?

 eServices - Request a Playground Zone sign